ingerjm0/hifi-docs-review/03.create/04.entities/04.entity-physics/docs.md

 To set the linear damping of an object:

-1. Scroll down to the Linear Damping property under Physics in the Properties tab.The default value is `0.00`.
+1. Scroll down to the 'Linear Damping' property under 'Physics' in the 'Properties' tab.The default value is `0.00`.
-2. [Change the linear velocity](#change-an-entity's-velocity) of a cube to any value.
+2. [Change the linear velocity](#change-an-entitys-linear-velocity) of a cube to any value.
-3. Change the Linear Damping value to `1.00` to make the cube stop moving.
+3. Change the 'Linear Damping' value to `1.00` to make the cube stop moving.
 You can change this value to anything between `0.00` and `1.00` to make an entity slow down over time.

 To set the angular damping of an object:

-1. Scroll down to the Angular Damping property under Physics in the Properties tab.The default value is `0.00`.
+1. Scroll down to the 'Angular Damping' property under 'Physics' in the 'Properties' tab.
+The default value is `0.00`.
-2. [Change the angular velocity](#change-an-entity's-velocity) of a cube to any value.
+2. [Change the angular velocity](#change-an-entitys-angular-velocity) of a cube to any value.
-3. Change the Angular Damping value to `1.00` to make the cube stop moving.
+3. Change the 'Angular Damping' value to `1.00` to make the cube stop moving.
 You can change this value to anything between `0.00` and `1.00` to make an entity slow down over time.

 ![](gif-1.gif)